gearglow/ReptiliaWithATwist/The List.md

 Elysia sliced her finger, moved to the northernmost point and began pacing deasil, chanting and gesturing.
 As she moved, the others took up a completely different chant, and lines of light and magic began to take shape.
 At each point where the pentagram touched the inner circle, right behind each participant, she dripped a few drops of blood.
 When she had dripped at each point she shifted the wound closed, and a wall of faintly-shimmering magic enclosed the circle.

 A phantom bell began to toll, and Elysia gave the signal.
-Hermione took a sip, passing it to Luna, who passed it to Nell, then Ginny, then Sirius.
+Hermione took a sip from the flask Elysia had given her, passing it to Luna, who passed it to Nell, then Ginny, then Sirius.
 The empty bottle was tucked away in a pocket.

 The chanting reached a crescendo.
 Elysia lifted her arms high and shouted the final words.
 The others all threw their heads back and screamed, blood feeling as if it were on fire and the glow of magic streaming from their eyes and wide-open mouths.
 Finally, the magic abated and they all slumped to the ground.
 The phantom bell gave a final toll, and the candles blew out in an otherworldly wind.

 In the pitch-black of the chamber, Elysia could hear only the gasping breath of the others.
 She brought the lights up slowly, and found them all sprawled on the chamber floor, wide-eyed and shaking.

 "Everyone okay?"
-She asked, moving to help her girlfriends sit up.
+She asked, moving to help them sit up.

 "Yeah," Ginny said.
 Her voice was rough.

 Elysia floated some bottles of water to each of them, which they took gratefully and drained.

-"So that's the hard part done," She said, to everyone's relief.
+"So that's the hard part done," she said, to everyone's relief.

 "Worth it," Nell said.